Acenerate/docs/Kubecost/Documentation/air-gapped.md

 * thanosio/thanos:v0.19.0

-### Q: How do I configure prices for my on-premise Assets?
+### Q: How do I configure prices for my on-premise assets?

 There are two options to configure asset prices in your on-premise Kubernetes environment: